 Smarter Manufacturing (2015-2017)

-This is a follow-up activity in the US of what I have done in the sensor data analytics project in Japan.
-A decade after I started that project, the world finally realized the huge potential of AI in manufacturing industries.
-A lot of “new” business proposals full of fancy terms like Industry 4.0 and Smarter Manufacturing came out.
-Based on the advanced machine learning algorithms we developed previously, I drew the basic architecture of a solution suite in this domain.
+This project was a continuation of the sensor data analytics project I initiated in Japan a decade ago.
+Since then, the world has begun to recognize the significant potential of AI in the manufacturing industry.
+In the wake of this realization, numerous “new” business proposals have emerged, using trendy terms like Industry 4.0 and Smarter Manufacturing came out.
+Leveraging the advanced machine learning algorithms we developed earlier, I outlined the fundamental architecture for a solution suite in this evolving domain.

-For a general overview of my activities, including a few projects I led in the US, see the presentation slides of my invited talk at an international conference:
+For a general overview of my work, including my projects in the US, please refer to the presentation slides of my invited talk at an international conference:

 Tsuyoshi Idé, “Recent advances in machine learning from industrial sensor data,” The 12th ICME International Conference on Complex Medical Engineering (CME 2018, September 6-8, 2018), Shimane, Japan [slides].